These Movies To Watch With Dad On Netflix On Father’s Day Will Have You Feeling All The Feelings

 Looking to bond over something heartwarming?
 Like Father stars Kristen Bell as a jilted bride who goes on her honeymoon with her estranged father.

-No matter what title you choose, it's always fun to bond with dad over movies.
-Pro tip — it's even more fun when there are snacks.
+No matter what title you choose, it's always fun to bond with dad over a movie, or two if time permits.
+Also, just a pro-tip, the bonding is even more fun when there are popcorn and snacks.